Bookmark the New Website www.ochlsouthhoa.com

 The neighboring One Clubhouse Lane Sector 12 - HOA manages 176 homes that are built around holes 10 through 13 of the Harbour Pointe Golf Course.
 They occupy the NORTH half of the One Clubhouse Lane development.

-Please refer to Community Map for details.
+Please refer to the Community Map for details.

-The HOA fees are $613.00 per residence for Year 2025.
+The HOA fees are $613.00 per residence for the Year 2025.

 Payments are due on January 1st of each year.
 Please contact the Association Manager for payment methods and options.